sharronesofer/visual_dm/VDM/docs/README_FactionArc.md

 # FactionArc System Documentation

 ## Overview
-`FactionArc` is a robust data structure for representing faction-specific narrative arcs in the Visual_DM Arcs System.
+`FactionArc` is a robust data structure for representing faction-specific narrative arcs in the Dreamforge Arcs System.
 It extends the `GlobalArc` architecture, adding properties and logic for faction identity, goals, progression, inter-faction relationships, and completion criteria.

 ---